Our website uses cookies for statistical purposes.

 • the documents through which the local representative of the branch is appointed.

-Our local advisors can help with the preparation of the documents related setting up a branch in the Philippines.
+Our local advisors can help with the preparation of the documents related to setting up a branch in the Philippines.
+Working with our team will ensure the correct submission of all the needed documents and, in some cases, it can shorten the processing time – especially when there are no delays caused by incorrect or incomplete submissions.

 Taxation of branch offices in the Philippines

-1. the branch office must pay the 30% income tax and the 12% value added tax;
+1. The branch office must pay the 25% income tax and the 12% value-added tax;

-2. it will also be subject to a withholding tax related to the compensation paid to the Filipino employees;
+2. It will also be subject to a withholding tax related to the compensation paid to Filipino employees;